dbbs-lab/bsb-core/README.md

 # BSB: A scaffold modelling framework
 This package is intended to facilitate spatially, topologically and morphologically detailed simulations of brain regions developed by the Department of Brain and Behavioral Sciences at the University of Pavia.

 ## Installation

+The BSB requires Python 3.8+.

 ### pip